mmbillah/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my personal website which serves to showcase my portfolio.
-I am currently a PhD Candidate in the School of Mechanical and Materials Engineering and alongside pursuing my Master's Degree in Statistics at Washington State University, Pullman.
-I am actively looking for internships (in summer 2023) as well as full time positions in Data Science, Machine Learning or similar roles.
+I am currently a PhD Candidate in the School of Mechanical and Materials Engineering (MME) at Washington State University (WSU), Pullman.
+I completed my Master's Degree in Statistics from WSU in Fall 2022.
+I am actively looking for full time positions in Data Science, Machine Learning or similar roles.

-My PhD research has been primarily focused on developing a complex numerical model in C++ and Fortran programming language and performing stochastic (Monte Carlo) simulations for investigating drug delivery via blood-brain barrier (BBB).
-Lately, I have been working on utilizing Physics Informed Neural Networks (PINNs) for solving heat treansfer problems.
+My PhD research has been primarily focused on implementing a complex numerical model in C++ and Fortran programming language and performing stochastic (Monte Carlo) simulations for investigating drug delivery via blood-brain barrier (BBB).
+Lately, I have been working on utilizing Physics Informed Neural Networks (PINNs) for solving inverse heat treansfer problems.
 I am also studying complex polymer/solvent/nonsolvent systems for industrial applications using atomistic models and molecular dynamics simulations.

-Pursuing MS in Statistics has fueled my interest in exploring the expansive world of deep learning and data science to decipher intriguing, real-life problems.
+Pursuing MS in Statistics has fueled my interest in exploring the expansive world of machine learning and data science to decipher intriguing, real-life problems.